Kristin Morse | Executive Director

 Email

-Lauren Melodia brings over 15 years of experience in policy advocacy, economic research, organizing, and coalition-building to her role at the Center.
+Lauren Melodia is an economist with research interests in feminist economics and the interaction between macroeconomic and local economic policy.
+She brings over 15 years of experience in policy advocacy and research, organizing, and coalition-building to her role at the Center.
 Prior to joining the Center, she worked at the Roosevelt Institute, providing research and data analysis on the Covid-19 economic recovery, inflation, and fiscal and monetary policy at the national level.
-Lauren is a fellow at the Groundwork Collaborative and has presented her work to the US Joint Economic Committee, the House Financial Services Committee, and the Congressional Progressive Caucus.
-Her writings on the state of the economy have been published in the Washington Post, The Nation, and Ms. Magazine.
-She has also organized criminal justice campaigns in New York State, including a successful end to New York’s exploitative prison telephone contract, and has designed and promoted regional economic development infrastructure projects to create and maintain jobs in rural areas.
+Lauren has presented her work to the US Joint Economic Committee, the House Financial Services Committee, the Congressional Progressive Caucus, the New York Legislature, and the New York City Council.
+Her writings on the state of the economy have been published in Washington Post, New York Daily News, The Nation, and Ms. Magazine.
+Prior to working as an economist, she organized criminal justice campaigns in New York State, including a successful end to New York’s exploitative prison telephone contract.
+She designed and promoted cooperative and regional economic development projects to maintain and create jobs for marginalized New York workers – from formerly incarcerated people to residents in rural areas.
 Lauren holds a BS in foreign service from Georgetown University and an MA in economics from CUNY John Jay College.
-She grew up in Seattle, WA, where her first job was helping her mother run a family childcare center in their home.
+She is currently a PhD student in economics at the New School for Social Research.

 JoyceMcMillan.jpg